Have you ever been stitched up?

-Typically, stitch is felt in the right upper abdomen, but may also occur on the left hand side, or may irradiate to upper or lower regions of the body.
-"Classic" stitch is more likely to occur to insufficiently trained people than well prepared athletes.
+Typically, a stitch is felt in the right upper abdomen, but may also occur on the left-hand side, or may irradiate to upper or lower regions of the body.
+"Classic" stitch is more likely to occur to insufficiently trained people than well-prepared athletes.

 What causes Stitch?

 Ligaments attach liver, spleen, stomach, small intestine and colon form weight of several kilograms and to the diaphragm to the diaphragm.
 The impact of every step forces the inner organs to move downwards.
 The diaphragm moves up and down as you breathe.
 Maximum stress occurs when your lungs are empty of air and you strike the ground with your foot.
 Stitch occurs most often on the right-hand side, and this may be due to the fact the liver, being the heaviest organ, is attached to the right side of the diaphragm.
 While the pain of a stitch is usually felt just below the ribs, some athletes report a stabbing sensation at the tip of the shoulder blade or even as high as the shoulder.
 Shoulder pain can convince some athletes that they are having a heart attack.
 A quick way to tell if it is a stitch or a heart attack is to lie down on your back with your hips and legs elevated.
 If you have a stitch, the pain should be relieved almost immediately.